ansible-collections/ibm_zos_core/docs/source/plugins.rst

 Plugins
 =======

-Plugins that come with **IBM Z Core Collection** augment Ansible’s core functionality.
+Plugins that come with **IBM z/OS Core Collection** augment Ansible’s core functionality.
 Ansible uses a plugin architecture to enable a rich, flexible and expandable feature set.